buntec/neovim-scalavista/README.md

 1. `scalaBinaryVersion` (2.11 or 2.12)
 1. `sources` - a list of your existing Scala source files (don't worry, newly creates files will be picked up on-the-fly)

-You can use scalavista without a `scalavista.json` but then any external dependencies are not recognized and marked as errors in your code.
-(This may be perfectly fine if you want to write a small script or self-contained application.)
+You can use scalavista without a `scalavista.json` with the effect that external dependencies are not recognized and marked as errors in your code.
+The exception are manually managed dependencies in `./lib` which are automatically appended to the classpath.
+You may want to use the `-r` flag to instruct scalavista to look into all subdirectories for Scala source files and not just in the current directory (this has no effect in the presence of a `scalavista.json`).
 The binary version defaults to 2.12.

 ## Usage